Advertainment

 Advertainment is a term used to reflect the intertwining relationships between advertising and entertainment.
 Typically it refers to media that combines various forms of entertainment (television, movies, songs, etc.) with elements of advertising to promote products or brands.
 An example would be product placement in a film.
 The word is a portmanteau of advertising and entertainment.

+Advertainment has become increasingly popular over the years and is now used in a variety of formats, including films, television programs, video games, music and books.
+Advertainment can be an effective way to reach a wide audience and to create greater brand engagement.
+However, it is important to use advertainment in a responsible and non-intrusive way.

+The origin of the term is uncertain.
+Its first known appearance was in a 1999 essay written by Patrizia Musso, an Italian university professor, and an expert in branding and advertising.

+In contrast to branded entertainment, which does not necessarily need to be a promotion for the brand, advertainment is considered a proper form of advertising.

 History

 Marketers' approach to using entertainment content to promote their products dates back to the use of branded products in early motion pictures.
 It represented a cooperative venture between a filmmaker and a company in which on-screen exposure of a product, off-screen endorsement by an actor, or a combination of those were traded for paid advertising and unpaid promotions by the company.
 Often products were offered for use in films in return for publicity stills for use in companies’ advertising.
 The first film to win an Academy Award for Best Picture, "Wings" (1927), featured a prominent placement of Hershey's candy.

 Companies commonly sponsored radio programs, and sometimes even helped write them to include product pitches, as with Ovaltine flavored milk supplement and the "Little Orphan Annie" radio show. early television programs sometimes included branding in the name of the programs, such as “The Colgate Comedy Hour”, "Texaco Star Theatre" or even "Camel News Caravan".
 Advertiser-sponsored programming began to fall from favor with quiz-show scandals of the late 1950s, which involved sponsors.
 This gave rise to commercial breaks and produced 60-second or 30-second ads.